Robin-Hoodie/io.oreon.www/README.md

 - Add tagline
 - Cover image should be delivered w/ Gatsby Image
 - Add note on images and use of Gatsby Image?
-- Document usage of @src imports
+- Write webpack config in TS